teijo/elixir-tldr/README.md

 - Dynamically typed, immutable data types, loops with recursion
 - Runs on Erlang VM, can call Erlang code with no overhead
 - Parallelism by message passing and green threads ("processes")
+- Variables can be assigned multiple times (unlike in Erlang)
 - `iex` for REPL, `elixir <file>` to evaluate script, `elixirc` is the compiler, `mix` is the build tool
 - Hex is the package repository https://hex.pm/ used by `mix`